msolajic/zx_spectrum_parallel_interface/README.md

 Another assembly routine provided is one that prints the screen in 3x the size, with shading.
 This was printed in the magazine [Your Spectrum, Issue 4, June 1984](http://www.users.globalnet.co.uk/~jg27paw4/yr04/yr04_55.htm), by Andrew Pennell.
 I have adapted it to use this interface.

 I have used [PASMO](https://pasmo.speccy.org/ "PASMO") to assemble the sources, but you can use any other Z80 assembler.
 BASIC files were converted to .tap wit [bas2tap](https://github.com/speccyorg/bas2tap "bas2tap").
-Tape to WAV conversion was done with [zxtap-to-wav](https://github.com/raydac/zxtap-to-wav "zxtap-to-wav"
+Tape to WAV conversion was done with [zxtap-to-wav](https://github.com/raydac/zxtap-to-wav "zxtap-to-wav")

 Revision history
 ----------------